nicm42/100-days-of-code-v2/log4.md

 **Day 26: 19th August 2021**
 More of the Drupal tutorial today.
 It's slow going because he chats abut various Drupal things while doing something related, so I have to keep pausing it.
 I am enjoying it and I can see how it's a really useful tool.

+**Day 27: 20th August 2021**
+Now I've properly learnt Drupal - I broke it.
+I was following the tutorial for a theme, but should have copied the file from GitHub rather than typing it in because that went wrong.
+And I had to modify a file just so it would tell me what was wrong.
+But I got it fixed and finished the tutorial.
+What I need is to find a more detailed tutorial on creating a theme.
+I could work things out by inspecting them and changing things, but I need a decent overview of what goes where, what you can do and how you tell it what you've done.